 You will spend time away from all the gadgets and put your abilities to the test out in the woods.

 Our overnight camps are the best way to put your shelter making abilities to the test.

 Arrive on camp for 10am.
 You will spend most of the day gaining knowledge on skills of the wild and be taught the essential bushcraft skills required to set you up for a night in the woods.

 Be prepared to cook your own food over a fire with no lighters.

 Collect your own tinder & fuel, prepare & cook your own food and get yourself comfortable for a night in the woods, sleeping in the camp you created.
 Don't forget to bring some marshmellows to toast by the fire.

-In other words, after a long day of bushcraft & survival training and guidance from our instructors.
+After a full day of bushcraft & survival training and guidance from our instructors.
 You will be prepared with the required education, enough to be responsible for you own personal well being on our overnight camps.

-It's time to go wild, let nature provide and put physical and mental strengths to the test.
+It's time to go wild, let nature provide and spend a night away from the city side.